StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 To migrate from the Linux install to the Kubernetes install of StackState, the following high level steps will need to be performed:

-1. Install StackState on Kubernetes.
+1. Install StackState on Kubernetes by following [the installation manual](install_stackstate.md).
 1. Copy StackState configuration and topology data (StackGraph) and Telemetry data (ElasticSearch) from the Linux install to the Kubernetes install.
 Incoming data from agents (Kafka) and node synchronisation data (Zookeeper) is not copied.
+See below for the instruction to step 2.
-1. Run both instances of StackState side by side for a number of days.
-This allows the telemetry data to be built back up.
+1. Run both instances of StackState side by side for a number of days to ensure
 1. Stop the Linux install for StackState.
 1. Remove the Linux install for StackState.

-## Step 1 - Install StackState on Kubernetes

-1. Follow the documentation on how to [Install StackState on Kubernetes](install_stackstate.md).

 ## Step 2 - Migrate StackState configuration and topology data (StackGraph) and telemetry data (ElasticSearch)